ruanodendaal/blog/_posts/2019-08-29-user-manual.md

 - I'm a servant leader.
 My job is to make my team successful, I lead through others.
 - I focus on **outcomes**, not output.
+- I trust by default.
 - ~~Strong opinions, weakly held~~ —> Probabilistic opinions, objectively held, decisively executed, diligently evaluated.
 I have opinions about a lot of things but I’m always up for a constructive debate and am happy to change my opinions provided with new data.
-- I trust by default.
+Credit [Shreyas Doshi](https://twitter.com/shreyas/status/1467562879498928130)

 ## How to get the most out of me